 Since 1997, Rebecca has been a fine art and commercial photographer based in Central Florida.
 Now, she specializes in one of the earliest photographic methods, the historic wet-plate collodion process.
 This process is known for its hand-worked qualities, giving the artist a unique ability to improvise and explore forms, moods, light, and shadow.
 Rebecca teaches digital media at the College of Central Florida.

-She is currently producing a long-term project, Bodies of Water, funded by the Puffin Foundation and the Citrus County Historical Society.
+She is currently producing a long-term project, Bodies of Water, funded by the Puffin Foundation, Citrus County Historical Society, College of Central Florida Foundation and community partnership with the Franklin Anderson Gallery of Arts.
 This traveling exhibition aims to draw attention to the need for water preservation and protection.

 About The Artist